Oneo64/Starlattice/LocationsAndOrganisations/KagalarianOrganisations/KagalarianMilitary.md

   - Heat-resistant gloves (black)

 #### Secret Intelligence agents
-Secret Intelligence agents are basically insider agents and spies for the Kagalarian Empire. *(Keep in mind that an agent may wear disguises when they are deployed.)*
+Secret Intelligence agents are basically insider agents and spies for the Kagalarian Empire.
+Trainees require human status and fluency in at least one language other than Kagalarian to be eligible, and training will require 6 months. *(Keep in mind that an agent may wear disguises when they are deployed.)*

 - **Uniform**
   - Kagalarian-style military overcoat (black)